pavlo/heatit/README.md

 ```

-The `YAML` above has two `@insert` directives, the first one inserts a list of flavour from `assets/rackspace/flavors.yaml` file:
+The `YAML` above has two `@insert` directives, the first one inserts a list of flavours from `assets/rackspace/flavors.yaml` file:

 ```yaml